marcaosi/bingoCheck/README.md

 # bingoCheck
-This app created in JavaScript is useful to check if you give or not in a bingo game.
+This app created in JavaScript is useful to check if you won or not in a bingo game.